zalando-stups/planb-cassandra/README.rst

 The command will wait for the replacement node to be back UP.
 You should still monitor the status of the cluster to verify that all other nodes also see the new node as UP before proceeding.

+If you're confident enough in using this command, you may opt in for "fire and forget" behavior, by specifying the ``--no-prompt`` flag.

 While performing the update, which destroys the running EC2 instance and creates a blank one, the command keeps the current state in the tags of the EBS data volume.